missionmule/stationOS-gen/README.md

 # muleOS-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create muleOS image for Data Mule companion computer_

+`muleOS-gen` is based on `pi-gen` which is used to build Raspbian images.

 ## muleOS Image